alteryx/OpenYXDB/README.md

 ## Requirements

-* reqires compiler with a support of C++17
+* Requires compiler with a support of C++17
-* reqires CMake 3.16 or later
+* Requires CMake 3.16 or later
+* (Windows) Visual Studio 2019 recommended

 ## Building

-The library was tested under MSVC19, GCC9, MingGW.
+The library was tested under Visual Studio 2019, GCC9, MingGW.

 ## Examples